Excel TRIM function for removing spaces

 Trimming the number columns

 The columns that contain numbers may also contain unwanted space.
-You may use the TRIM function for removing spaces for number column just like the text.
-However, be careful, as simply using TRIM makes number as text.
+You may use the TRIM function to remove spaces for the numeric column just like the text.
+However, be careful, as simply using TRIM makes numbers as text.

 You may notice the numbers aligned left after using TRIM whereas the default behavior is aligning numbers right.